 For those who believe the scandal has been exaggerated and "sensationalized" by the news media, little is more vexing than the word choices for the scandalous classes.
 Similarly, critics of UNC have noted how UNC has steadfastly avoided certain words or phrases to describe the scandal to downplay and segregate contextual issues, depending on its audience.
 The word play debate has become a contest of so-called "narratives" in how the story is told.

-The Wainstein Report never calls the classes "fraudulent."
+The Wainstein Report never calls the classes "fraudulent or "fake."
 Instead, the Report (even in its title) calls these classes "irregular" and to a lesser extent, carries over the word choice of "anomalous" from the 2012 Martin Report.
 The University, itself, in official responses to its accrediting agency, SACSCOC, consistently avoids labeling the classes as "fraudulent," and sticks with the convention of Martin and Wainstein in calling the classes "irregular" and "anomalous."

 The one exception was in UNC's first post-Wainstein response to SACS, in January 2015.